SamEdwardes/samedwardes.com/src/content/blog/2024-08-27-nushell-and-k8s/index.md

 title: Using nushell with kubectl
 ---

 I recently discovered [nushell](https://www.nushell.sh/).
 It is similar to shells like bash and zsh, but every command works on structured data.
-Here are some examples of how you can use nushell with `kubectl` to explore your kubernetes cluster more ergonomically.
+Here are some examples of using nushell with `kubectl` to explore your kubernetes cluster more ergonomically.

 ## kubectl get pods